bjzelvelder/GABBI/README.md

   <img src="/image/GABBI_pipeline.png" alt="GABBI_pipeline"/>
 </p>

 The goal of this pipeline is to allow anyone wishing to make a set of specific target capture baits as straightforward as possible, while still being versatile to user specifics.
 For this reason, you only need to provide **chromosome-level genomes** and a corresponding **guide tree** (see [preparing input data](#preparing-input-data) section) for the genome alignment (although high quality, scaffold-level genomes might work fine for our purpose), and an additionnal set of **whole-genome assemblies**.
-Each step of the pipeline is checkpointed to save time and can be restarted to fine-tune the probe set with specific thresholds that certainly depend on each dataset specifics (see [detailed options](#detailed-options)).
+Each step of the pipeline is checkpointed to save time on re-run and can be restarted to fine-tune the probe set with specific thresholds that certainly depend on each dataset specifics (see [detailed options](#detailed-options)).

 > [!IMPORTANT]
-> When provided 48 cpu cores, 4 chromosome-level genomes and 7 additional genomes of weevils, the GABBI pipeline took roughly 13 hours and 30 minutes to run in total and produced 20 Gb of data.
-As it is strongly paralellized, we strongly recommend giving as much cpu cores as possible to GABBI to reduce computational time even further for bigger datasets.
+> When provided 48 cpu cores, 4 chromosome-level genomes and 7 additional genomes of weevils, the GABBI pipeline took roughly 13 hours and 30 minutes to run in total and produced 20 Gb of intermediate files.
+As it is strongly paralellized, we strongly recommend giving as much cpu cores as possible to GABBI to reduce computational time even further for bigger datasets and to give access to a lot of memory.

 ---
 # How to use the GABBI pipeline